 A goal is scored when the ball strikes or touches the back wall of the goal.
-Goals scored by either an attacking or a defending robot have the same end result: they give one goal to the team on the opposite side.
-After a goal, the game will be restarted with a kick-off from the team who received the goal against.
+Goals scored either by an attacking or defending robot have the same end result: they give one goal to the team on the opposite side.
+After a goal, the game will be restarted with a kick-off from the team who was scored against.
 Before a kick-off, all damaged or out-of-bounds robots are allowed to return to the playing field immediately if they are ready and fully functional.